Vineta Hotel

-The Vineta Hotel (also known as the Palm Court Hotel or the Chesterfield Hotel) is a historic hotel in Palm Beach, Florida.
+The Vineta Hotel (originally the Lido Venice Hotel and Palm Court Hotel or the Chesterfield Hotel) is a historic hotel in Palm Beach, Florida.
 It is located at 363 Cocoanut Row.
-On August 21, 1986, it was added to the U.S. National Register of Historic Places.
+On August 21, 1986, the Vineta Hotel was added to the U.S. National Register of Historic Places.
+Opened in February 1926, the three-story hotel is of Mediterranean Revival-style structure.
+Several owners added improvements and renovated the structure, especially the interior.